 - Let residents know that you can help by raising the issue of domestic violence at residents' meetings (an annual meeting is a good time to do this because there is usually a large turnout).
 Mentioning the issue in a public forum will help battered women to understand that they are not alone and that you are sensitive to the issue and could be helpful.
 It will also put batterers on notice that this is an issue you will not ignore. - Distribute informational flyers on domestic violence to residents periodically just as you give out other safety information on fire and crime.
-Putting this information under doors is helpful because people can read it in private. - Include questions on domestic violence as part of your resident screening to alert applicants that violence will not be tolerated, but don't punish battered women who need a home by excluding them. - Call the police if you believe an assault or other violent behavior is taking place.
-Remember that the safety of residents is the primary concern. - Allow tenants who need to move as part of a safety plan to terminate their leases without further liability, pursuant to N.C.G.S.
-42-45.

-- Promptly change the locks of victims of domestic violence, sexual assault, or stalking, within at least 48 hours of a tenant's request, pursuant to the statute at NCGS 42-42.2. - Identify local resources and shelters so that you can refer a battered woman if necessary. - Talk with other local housing providers about this issue and try to establish a cooperative arrangement where you transfer victims in your property to another housing provider to provide a living arrangement for battered women. - Raise the issue of domestic violence with your housing organization and create a policy defining steps to help battered women.
-Consider making domestic violence a priority for: - w Housing transfers among different properties. - working with women who leave permanent housing temporarily to be in a shelter and are unable to pay rent for a period of time. - ^π Collaborating with any social service providers that assist domestic violence victims.
+Putting this information under doors is helpful because people can read it in private.
+Consider having resource pamphlets readily available in the leasing office. - Include questions on domestic violence as part of your resident screening to alert applicants that violence will not be tolerated, but don't punish battered women who need a home by excluding them. - Call the police if you believe an assault or other violent behavior is taking place.
+Remember that the safety of residents is the primary concern. - Allow tenants who need to move as part of a safety plan to terminate their leases, pursuant to N.C.G.S.
+42-45.1. - Change the locks of victims of domestic violence, sexual assault, or stalking, upon a tenant's request, in accordance with N.C.G.S.
+42-42.3. - Identify local resources and shelters so that you can refer a battered woman if necessary. - Talk with other local housing providers about this issue and try to establish a cooperative arrangement where you transfer victims in your property to another housing provider to provide a living arrangement for battered women. - Raise the issue of domestic violence with your housing organization and create a policy defining steps to help battered women.
+Consider making domestic violence a priority for: - Housing transfers among different properties. - ❖ Working with women who leave permanent housing temporarily to be in a shelter and are unable to pay rent for a period of time. - Collaborating with any social service providers that assist domestic violence victims.

 Remember it is extremely important to let a domestic violence victim know that what she tells you will be kept in confidence.
 Not only is it crucial to earning her trust, but it is essential for her safety.
 Do not discuss her situation with other residents.
-Do not get frustrated if a victim does not take action right away.
-Many domestic violence victims are not ready to take action and in some cases it may be dangerous for them to do so.
-By being supportive, non-judgmental, and providing information, you may actually be helping a victim build her resolve.
+Do not get frustrated if a victim does not act right away.
+Many domestic violence victims are not ready to act and in some cases, it may be dangerous for them to do so.
+By being supportive, non-judgmental, and providing information, you may be helping a victim build her resolve.